karaoulas/karaoulas/README.md

 ## 👨‍💻 About Me

-- 🔭 I’m currently pursuing a BSc in Informatics at Aristotle University of Thessaloniki (expected graduation: 2025).
+- 🔭 I’m currently pursuing a BSc in Computer Science at Aristotle University of Thessaloniki (expected graduation: 2025).
-- 🌱 I specialize in programming and data analysis, with a strong interest in **Machine Learning**, **Artificial Intelligence** and **Cloud Technologies**.
+- 🌱 I specialize in programming and data analysis, with a strong interest in **Machine Learning**, **Artificial Intelligence**, and **Cloud Technologies**.
 - 📫 How to reach me:
   - Email: [mixaliskappa@gmail.com](mailto:mixaliskappa@gmail.com)
-  - LinkedIn: [Michalis Karaoulas](https://www.linkedin.com/in/michalis-karaoulas) *(placeholder — update if needed)*
 - 🌐 Languages:
   - English (C2)
   - German (B2)